How to Get the Most ROI From Your Recruiting Function

 - Step in when your organization doesn’t have the necessary tools or hiring resources: It’s extremely common for companies to not need or have a hiring infrastructure in their early stages of development.
-You can get by with a lack of tools, process, and resources until your company hits the level of growth that you’ve been aspiring to reach.
+You can get by with a lack of tools, processes, and resources until your company hits the level of growth that you’ve been aspiring to reach.
 Suddenly you have a serious staffing situation on your hands.
 To avoid hitting a growth speed-bump due to an inability to bring on staff in an efficient and effective manner, you can partner with an organization that uses an outsourced recruiting model so that you can use their existing infrastructure and expertise.
 This allows you to set up a hiring process that is customized to your needs and maintains your organization’s identity.

-Just about every client that I speak with think that their company offers a unique culture and set of opportunities to employees... and they’re right.
+- Design an employer branding and talent acquisition strategy that aligns with your hiring goals: Qualified candidates that are interested in working for your organization aren’t easy to find.
+To effectively attract candidates you need to communicate that you have a role that matches their interests and why they would want to become an employee at your company.
+Just about every client that I speak with thinks that their company offers a unique culture and set of opportunities to employees... and they’re right.
 The problem is that most of those organizations don’t have a strategy to communicate that to prospective candidates.
-Using recruiting professionals to develop a marketing and hiring strategy ensures that your organization’s message is being heard by the audience that you’re targeting.
+Using recruiting professionals to develop an employer branding and talent acquisition strategy ensures that your organization’s message is being heard by the audience that you’re targeting.
 This includes reviewing your externally-facing recruiting-related sites, your online presence at career sites and communities, and the descriptions you use to market positions.

-- Is your recruiting function working well, or not?
+- Develop, gather, analyze, and take action based on metrics: Is your recruiting function working well, or not?
 And what makes you think that; a hunch, a lack of complaints, or hard data?
 Using a recruiting expert who can understand your organization’s needs and create a metrics program can have an outsized impact on your bottom line.
-Analyzing metrics regarding your recruiting function allows you to identify inefficiencies in the process, as well to better predict time and effort required to fill positions in the future.
-Knowing how much time and effort goes into filling a position allows you to carefully augment your recruiting levels so that you’re not under or over staffed.
+Analyzing metrics regarding your recruiting function allows you to identify inefficiencies in the process and better predict the time and effort required to fill positions in the future.
+Knowing how much time and effort goes into filling a position allows you to carefully augment your recruiting levels so that you’re not under or over-staffed.

 In summary, by teaming with an external recruiting firm, there are many options to proactively impact a growing company’s recruiting and hiring.
 Knowing when to make these types of strategic investments in your firm’s recruiting function can pay dividends in the future.